WakiMak/trentent.github.io-forked/_posts/2015-07-03-appv5-recipe-for-epic-2012.md

   </p>

   <p>
-    6) In order for Epic to launch in a reasonable amount of time, <a href="http://trentent.blogspot.ca/2014/12/appv5-and-measuring-registrystaging.html">registry staging</a> must be done. Â Without a pre-executed registry staging, <a href="https://social.technet.microsoft.com/Forums/en-US/44944302-d8f3-4df1-b104-9c63345f88e0/poor-first-launch-performance-with-appv-5?forum=mdopappv">first launch performance of Epic can take hundreds of seconds</a>.
+    6) In order for Epic to launch in a reasonable amount of time, <a href="http://trentent.blogspot.ca/2014/12/appv5-and-measuring-registrystaging.html">registry staging</a> must be done.
+Without a pre-executed registry staging, <a href="https://social.technet.microsoft.com/Forums/en-US/44944302-d8f3-4df1-b104-9c63345f88e0/poor-first-launch-performance-with-appv-5?forum=mdopappv">first launch performance of Epic can take hundreds of seconds</a>.
   </p>

   <div style="clear: both; text-align: center;">